beehive-lab/TornadoVM/assembly/src/docs/2_EXAMPLES.md

 ```

-## 4. Parallel Breadth-First Search (BFS) within Tornado
+## 5. Parallel Breadth-First Search (BFS) within Tornado

-The following code shows the core method for the parallel BFS using Torando.
+The following code shows the core method for the parallel BFS using Tornado.
-Note that the only two annotations needed are the loops to indicate 2D kernel on the GPU.
+Note that the only two annotations needed are in the loops to indicate 2D kernel on the GPU.

-This algorithm receives an input adjacency matrix and and array with the current depth (depth per level in a graph)
+This algorithm receives an input adjacency matrix and an array with the current depth (depth per level in a graph)
 and updates the depth of the current node.
-This is also an interative algorithm that should keep computing till the variable `h_true` does not change.
+This is also an iterative algorithm that will keep computing till the variable `h_true` does not change.

 ```java